List of programs broadcast by TruTV

 This is a list of television programs currently and formerly broadcast by truTV, a cable and satellite television network owned by the Warner Bros.
 Discovery Networks division of Warner Bros.
 Discovery.
-This list also covers programs that aired during the network's years as Court TV from its original launch in 1991 until its 2008 re-branding as truTV.
+This list also covers programs aired during the network's years as Court TV from its original launch in 1991 until its 2008 re-branding as truTV.

 Current programming

 Original programming

-A list of shows currently in production, as of December 25, 2021.
+A list of shows currently in production, as of April 2024.